christianhelle/refitter/src/Refitter/README.md

 # Refitter
 Refitter is a CLI tool for generating a C# REST API Client using the [Refit](https://github.com/reactiveui/refit) library.
-Refitter can generate the Refit interface from OpenAPI specifications
+Refitter can generate the Refit interface from OpenAPI specifications.
+Refitter could format the generated Refit interface to be managed by [Apizr](https://www.apizr.net) and generate some registration helpers too.

 ## Installation: